jimmymugithi/Nairobi-Fuel-Dashboard/README.md

 ---

-## 🎯 Project Deliverables and objectives
+## 🎯 Project Deliverables and Objectives

 This project demonstrates the following JavaScript and frontend development concepts: